flyingcircusio/doc/src/guide/tutorial/index.rst

 Once the verification is done, we get notified about your account creation automatically and will get in touch with you.

-.. note:: The user account is for maintenance puprose only.
+.. note:: The user account is for maintenance purposes only.
 Do not consider to run your application in the user account context, since many fundamental features are not available.
 For information in how to deploy you application check the :ref:`application-deployment-intro` section in this tutorial.

-SSH login
+SSH Login
 ---------

 Virtual machines can be accessed by simply using SSH.